kakaa2993/Etch-A-Scketch-App/README.md

 # The Best Flight-Deals Finder

-A small script that detects the best and the cheapest flight deal for the cities that you are interested to go to, and send you an email if there is a flight dead or decrease in the flight prices for the upcomming days.<br>
+A small script that detects the best and the cheapest flight deal for the cities that you are interested to go to, and send you an email if there is a flight dead or decrease in the flight prices for the upcomming days.
 Also this script collect list of emails and send the flight deals to all the people in email list.

 - This script use Sheety API to get all the cities that he should looking for.
-Make Your Own Copy of the Starting Google Sheet<br>
+1.Make Your Own Copy of the Starting Google Sheet.
-Make a copy of the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``).
+2.Make a copy of the Google sheet (``https://docs.google.com/spreadsheets/d/1YMK-kYDYwuiGZoawQy7zyDjEIU9u8oggCV4H2M9j7os/edit?usp=sharing``).

 - It use the Flight Search API to check for the cheapest flights from tomorrow to 6 months later for all the cities in the Google Sheet.<br>